zbo14/comit/doc.md

 - click `create` to receive your public and private key

 ### Remove an account
-- enter your public and private keys in hexademical form
+- enter your public and private keys in hexadecimal form
-- click `remove` to receive confirmation of removal or failure message
+- click `remove` to receive confirmation of account removal or failure message

 ### Connect to network
 - enter your public and private keys in hexadecimal form
-- click `connect` to receive confirmation of connection or failure message
+- click `connect` to connect to network
-- If connection is successful, you will be redirected to the network endpoint
+- You will be redirected to the network endpoint or receive failure message

 ## Network